nparks-kenzan/capstan-1/gcp/README.md

 Access the Jenkins console to enable K8 based building.

-1. In the Jenkins UI, Click “Credentials” on the left
+1. In the Jenkins UI, Click `Credentials` on the left
-1. Click either of the “(global)” links (they both route to the same URL)
+1. Click the “(global)” link
 1. Click “Add Credentials” on the left
-1. From the “Kind” dropdown, select “Google Service Account from metadata”
+1. From the “Kind” dropdown, select “Kubernetes Service Account”
 1. Click “OK”

-Repeat this process and in the "Kind" dropdown select "Kubernetes Service Account"
+   1. You should get a name generated that looks like a GUID
+1. Navigate to `Manage Jenkins` and then `configure system`
+1. Scroll to cloud / Kubernetes settings
+1. Locate the `Credentials` dropdown and select the GUID name
+1. Save
+1. DONE

-NOTICE: Do not configure the kubernetes plugin to use credentials
+NOTICE: Do not configure the `kubernetes plugin` under plugins to use credentials

 ## Do see the Release notes